apache/directory-fortress-core/README.md

  user.max.conn=10
  ```

-7. Audit settings (openldap only):
+7. Audit settings (OpenLDAP only):

  ```
  # If you don't have slapo-access log overlay enabled, then disable the Fortress audit: